This week we’re going to compare a lot of sci-fi RPG how they build and fight their starships.

 |Stealth?||1||Yes||No||Yes||Cloak||1||1||1||Klingons + Romulans||Yes||Yes|

 |Cost||Wealth Check||1||Level Benefit||Credits||Gold Pieces||1||1||1||1||Credits by Ship Type||Credits by Class|

 Crew Roles and Actions

-Right off the bat I’m going to say some of the Coriolis Captain Actions could be “gives bonus to crew role” and not 1 command per role, except the Pilot gets 2-3 of the 4 Captain’s commands, the Engineer gets 1, the Gunner shares one with the Pilot and the Sensor Operator literally gets nothing.
+Right off the bat, I’m going to say some of the Coriolis Captain Actions could be “gives a bonus to crew role” and not 1 command per role, except the Pilot, gets 2-3 of the 4 Captain’s commands, the Engineer gets 1, the Gunner shares one with the Pilot, and the Sensor Operator literally gets nothing.
 There are no Taunting the Enemy, no Desperate Gambles or Feints to fool the enemy.
 Repair, Evade, Retreat, Attack, that’s not a lot.
-Attack is the only one a Starfinder Captain’s Encourage can’t beat because it affects the Pilot and Gunner simultaneously.
-Coriolis bonuses are based on # of successes which can scale, but might blow up the tight math of Starfinder.
+The attack is the only action a Starfinder Captain’s Encourage can’t beat because it simultaneously affects the Pilot and Gunner.
+Coriolis bonuses are based on # of successes that can scale but might blow up the tight math of Starfinder.

 Engineering phase starts with power distribution, which is just allocating, no rolls.

 Overloading the Reactor, more like pushing it beyond safety limits, is not rigging it to blow up, just make extra power based on # of successes.
 Since Starfinder doesn’t do power distribution this is kind of similar to Diverting Power except Coriolis doesn’t have ship scale shields.

 Repair Hull Damage (In Combat?)